 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 Despite their name, the Musk Ox is not really an Ox.
+I bet you didn’t know this musk ox fact? (ok, you might have read it right on the first paragraph)

 They got their name due to their physical resemblance to oxen but the musk ox is actually related to sheep and goats.
 The musk ox are placed in the subfamily Caprinae of the Bovids and are closely related to chamois and mountain goats.